• Home

 But a place that has that much wildlife was worth visiting in our books, and we’re so glad we did.
 The coastline is absolutely stunning, and the town of Manuel Antonio is stretched out along a coastal road nestled in the jungle.

 It’s touristy, but it’s not pretending not to be (like Santa Teresa).
-The national park here was excellent, and we had a fantastic day exploring the trails and seeing so many animals (just be sure to go early).
+The Manuel Antonio National Park here was excellent, and we had a fantastic day exploring the trails and seeing so many animals (just be sure to go early).

 This is another destination that you could see quickly if you needed to cut time.
 Allow at least half a day in the park, and any other time would just be spent enjoying the beaches and exploring the town.
 We felt 2 nights was enough.